TENANCY LAW

 It is important to ensure that your notice is made in the correct form and method so your tenancy ends as you wish.
 Book a Consultation to discuss the best procedure for giving notice to end your tenancy.

-If a tenant does not move out as required, the landlord must apply to the Residential Tenancy Branch for an order of possession for the property.
-The landlord cannot evict the tenant without this order including physically removing the tenant or their possession or changing the locks.
-Once an order for possession is obtained, the landlord can then hire a bailiff to remove the tenant from their property.
+If a tenant does not move out as required, the landlord must apply to the Residential Tenancy Branch for an Order of Possession for the rental unit.
+The landlord cannot take other steps to evict the tenant without this Order including physically removing the tenant or their possessions from the rental unit or changing the locks to the rental unit.

 If you have a tenant that refuses to move out, Book a Consultation today to discuss your options.